 Carroll uses Accuplacer, a College Board product, to test for English, reading and math skills.
 Preview Accuplacer's sample questions and practice SAT sample questions for reading, English and math.
-College Board has also released a phone app that students have reported as being very helpful.
+College Board has also released a free smartphone app that students have reported as being very helpful.

 The Accuplacer reading placement test is an untimed reading comprehension test.
-The test may indicate a need for improvement of reading comprehension or vocabulary building skills.
+The test may indicate a need for improving reading comprehension or vocabulary building skills.

-Students whose placement test indicates a need for remediation will complete a diagnostic test to assess their remediation needs.
+Students whose placement test indicates a need for remediation complete a diagnostic test to assess their remediation needs.
 These students complete some or all of the following courses, as indicated by the tests:

 Reading Tutoring (below 36 on the reading component of the Accuplacer placement test) Call Magdeleine Vandal at 410-386-8386 for details.

 READ A-F, Critical Reading Skills for College, provides individualized instruction for students whose scores fall between 36 and 78 on the reading component of the Accuplacer placement test and whose scores fall below 10 on any of the five reading competencies evaluated in the Accuplacer Reading Diagnostic Test (Modules B - F).Students utilize My Foundations Lab, a new online teaching tool, which dovetails with the diagnostic test to supply the necessary pieces of the curriculum that are individualized to each student's needs.
 Completing the appropriate modules completes the reading curriculum.